alexm-dev/ShareSpace/README.md

 To build the submission zip/tar:

-Download the action workflow artifact from the the [Java CI Maven](https://github.com/alexm-dev/ShareSpace/actions/workflows/maven.yml) workflow.
+Download the action workflow artifact from the the [Build Submission](https://github.com/alexm-dev/ShareSpace/actions/workflows/submission.yml) workflow.
-Click on the most recent commit and then download the `ShareSpace-submission`.
+Click on the most workflow run and then download the `ShareSpace-submission`.

 ## License